8ta4/extension/README.md

 > Can I use `extension` on all operating systems?

-No. Currently, `extension` only supports macOS.
+Nope.
+Currently, `extension` only supports macOS.